docker-archive/dcus-hol-2016/open-source/README.md

 By default the `docker network create` will create a `bridge` network and assign it an available private subnet

-2. Deploy elasticsearch on the `foodnet` network and name it `es`. '-d' is used to deploy the application in the background and not connected to this terminal.
-Because the elasticsearch image is not already stored locally the Docker engine will pull it down from the Docker Hub.
+2. User the `docker run` command Deploy elasticsearch on the `foodnet` network and name it `es`.  `-d` is used to deploy the application in the background and not connected to this terminal.

+Finally, Because the elasticsearch image is not already stored locally the Docker engine will pull it down from the Docker Hub.

 ```
 $ docker run -d --name es --net foodnet elasticsearch